 This handy video on the key points of navigating the Tideway—very useful for newbies and veterans alike!

-Additionally, please download the documents below which highlight the key danger areas for those of us located on the Embankment…turning by Putney Pier and rowing under Hammersmith Bridge on the flood tide.
+Additionally, please download the documents below which highlight the key danger areas for those of us located on the Embankment… NEW turning rules at Putney Pier and rowing under Hammersmith Bridge on the flood tide.

 At Vesta, there are a few simple rules and practices that everyone needs to be aware of and adhere to, to both ensure individual safety and the safety of fellow Members, other rowers and the public.
 These are listed below along with a few brief notes on how things work at Vesta: